Trifluridine and tipiracil (Oral)

 - Avoid contact sports or other situations where bruising or injury could occur.

-Tell your doctor right away if you have severe or persistent diarrhea, nausea, or vomiting while taking trifluridine and tipiracil.
+Tell your doctor right away if you have severe or persistent diarrhea, nausea, or vomiting while using trifluridine and tipiracil.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.